OpenVisualCloud/Video-Super-Resolution-Library/README.md

 Use the Issues tab on Github.

 Intel, the Intel logo and Xeon are trademarks of Intel Corporation or its subsidiaries.

+# License

+Intel Library for VSR is licensed under the BSD 3-clause license.